atolab/cdds/docs/GettingStartedGuide/helloquickworld.rst

     }

-By using a waitset in the publisher and subscriber, we got rid of the sleeps that were in the :ref:`Hello World <HelloWorld>` example.
+By using a waitset in the publisher and subscriber, we got rid of the sleeps which are needed in the :ref:`Hello World <HelloWorld>` example.

+.. _`ReliabilityIntro`:

 ***********
 Reliability
 ***********

-The Hello Quick World publisher waits for it to detect a reader by means of the :code:`publication matched` status change.
-However, the writers' discovery can be quicker than the readers'.
+As we can see in the previous chapter, the Hello Quick World publisher uses the `WaitSet`_ to wait for a reader by means of detecting the :code:`publication matched` status change.
+However, the writers' detection of the reader can be quicker than the readers' detection of the writer.
 This can mean that the writer already discovered the reader and starts writing while the reader hasn't discovered the writer yet.
 The result is that the subscriber receives samples of an unknown origin and ignores them so they don't reach the reader.

 This doesn't seem like a reliable communication.
 Which, in fact, it isn't.
 The default setting of a reader and writer is :code:`best effort`.
 This